kubernetes/enhancements/keps/sig-api-machinery/3937-declarative-validation/README.md

 Plan is:

-- Alpha:  If feature flag is set, convert from internal back to versioned type and either process as unstructured or using SMD value wrappers.
+- Early Alphas:  If feature flag is set, convert from internal back to versioned type (via unsafe where possible) and process objects either as unstructured (requires another conversion) or using SMD value wrappers (avoids conversion but introduces some overhead).
-- Beta: Use the versioned type that the request was received as in of the API request handling code, avoiding conversions for cases where the request version and storage version are the same.
+- Before graduation to Beta: Benchmark performance.
+Decide if we should invest in the "Switch hub version to be an API version" idea proposed in the performance section of this KEP.

 ### Prototype Notes